 Outside the trigger window, the signal is stale.
 Remove those companies from your active list and re-add them if a new signal fires.

-Equally important: define which companies to exclude even if they match your firmographics and show signals.
+Equally important: define which companies to exclude even when they match your firmographics and show signals.
 This prevents wasted sends on prospects who look right but never convert.

 Common negative ICP criteria:

-- Recently signed a long-term contract with a competitor (visible through case studies, partnership announcements, or LinkedIn posts from the competitor’s account team)
+- Recently signed a long-term contract with a competitor, visible through case studies, partnership announcements, or public posts

-- In a hiring freeze or layoff cycle — no new budget
+- In a hiring freeze or layoff cycle, which means no new budget

-- Decision-making structure too complex for your sales motion — if you sell to solopreneurs, a 500-person company with a 6-month procurement process is a negative fit
+- Decision-making structure too complex for your sales motion, such as a 500-person company with a 6-month procurement process when you sell to solo operators

-- Industry or compliance constraints that prevent adoption (regulated industries with long approval cycles, government entities with RFP requirements)
+- Industry or compliance constraints that prevent adoption, such as regulated industries with long approval cycles

 Your negative ICP saves more pipeline than your positive ICP creates.